-The Four Stages of Life and Their Crises
+The Four Life Stages and Their Crises

-It is, without a doubt, the home and parents.
+It’s, without a doubt, the home and parents.
 Many children are raised in destructive, unstable families that don’t give them the love and care they need.

 Many children will grow up with emotional wounds and deficiencies that will manifest in their adult life and cause problems in their relationships with others.

 It’s in this stage when a person has their first body-related crisis.
-Fitting into society’s beauty norms, or succumbing to the pressure to look a certain way, can trigger various problems, such as bulimia or anorexia.
+Fitting into society’s beauty norms, or succumbing to the pressure of looking a certain way, can trigger various problems such as bulimia or anorexia.

 Creating healthy bonds with other people and addressing any problems that may come up and lead to low self-esteem as soon as possible is essential.

-Maturity (Middle Age)
+Maturity (Middle age)

 When it comes to having a family, people in this stage try to escape from the much-feared singleness and the social pressure to find a spouse or have children.
 It could lead to ending up with someone who you shouldn’t actually be with.

-It’s important to not let yourself be led by what others say or by comments like “the clock is ticking.”
+It’s important to not let yourself be led by what others say or by comments like “The clock is ticking”.

 You’ve gone through three stages of life and now you’re in the last one, old age, where you find retirement and more life enjoyment.
 However, this stage of life is sometimes defined by loneliness.

 People whose children have left to live their own lives or whose spouses have passed away may end up depressed in a still, quiet home.

 However, it’s a wonderful time to do anything and everything you want, things you’ve never been able to do in the past.
 Traveling, meeting new people, and doing things that make you happy… Everything is possible with the right attitude and enthusiasm.

 Each one of these life stages has its positives and negatives.
 However, what you really need to do is go through each of them fully, exactly how you want to, while being yourself.